David Kidwell: Playing career

 A Hornby Panthers junior in the Canterbury Rugby League competition, in 1995 Kidwell played in the Lion Red Cup for the Canterbury Country Cardinals.

-He then joined the Canterbury Bankstown Bulldogs in 1996 and also made the 1996 Junior Kiwis that year.
-He made his First Grade début on 17 August 1997 in Round 17 for the Adelaide Rams against Canberra at Canberra Stadium.
+He then joined the Canterbury-Bankstown Bulldogs in 1996 and also made the 1996 Junior Kiwis that year.
+He made his first grade début on 17 August 1997 in round 17 for the Adelaide Rams against Canberra at Canberra Stadium.
+In 1999, Kidwell joined Parramatta and played in the clubs heart breaking preliminary final loss to Melbourne that year where the club was leading 16-6 but lost 18–16.
 Kidwell was selected for the New Zealand team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
 In the final against Australia he played from the interchange bench in the Kiwis' 22–20 loss.
+Between 2001 and 2002, Kidwell played for Warrington in the Super League.
+In 2002, Kidwell joined the Sydney Roosters, he played 18 games for the club but missed out on playing in the clubs 2002 NRL Grand Final victory over the New Zealand Warriors.

-In 2006 Kidwell signed a pre-contract agreement to represent the South Sydney Rabbitohs until 2009.
-He later played in Melbourne's 2006 NRL Grand Final loss to Brisbane.
-Kidwell has previously played for the Melbourne Storm, Sydney Roosters, Warrington Wolves, Parramatta Eels and the Adelaide Rams.
+In 2003, Kidwell joined Melbourne playing a total of 103 games for the club including the 2006 NRL Grand Final where the Storm lost to the Broncos 15–8.
+In 2006, Kidwell signed a pre-contract agreement to represent the South Sydney Rabbitohs until 2009.

 In the 2007 pre-season, it was announced that Kidwell would be co-captain of the South Sydney Rabbitohs, along with Peter Cusack for 2007.
 In April 2007, Kidwell was ruled out for the season after suffering a freak accident at home where he tripped over one of his children and injured his knee.
-After failing an alcohol test on 2 May 2008, the Rabbitohs stripped Kidwell of his co-captaincy and four others who failed were relegated to the bench for their Sunday match against the Cowboys.

 At the end of 2007 Kidwell was named in the Melbourne Storm team of the decade.

+After failing an alcohol test on 2 May 2008, the South Sydney club stripped Kidwell of his co-captaincy and four others who failed were relegated to the bench for their Sunday match against North Queensland.

 Kidwell retired from rugby league at the end of the 2009 season.